CSU Affordable Learning Solutions and Chico's CALS campaign

 The eight CSU, Chico faculty who were awarded grants are: Leslie Atkins, Eric Ayars, Laurie Browne, Maria DeCastro, David Kagan, Jim Mensching, Susan Roll, and Steve Stewart.

 More recently, on April 1, 2014, the CSU’s Affordable Learning Solutions (AL$) program awarded CSU, Chico’s local Affordable Learning program (CALS) a grant for $19,750 to expand and further develop the current CALS program.
-Applications for the grants will be available starting in early August, 2014
+Applications for the grants will be available starting in early Fall 2014

-For those unfamiliar with the Textbook Alternatives program, TAP's primary goal is to encourage faculty to replace their high cost commercial textbooks free or lower cost alternatives, such as OERs, library resources, digital textbooks, or self-authored content, while also maintaining or improving the quality of student learning.
+For those unfamiliar with the Textbook Alternatives Program, TAP's primary goal is to encourage faculty to replace their high cost commercial textbooks for free or lower cost alternatives, such as OERs, library resources, digital textbooks, or self-authored content, while also maintaining or improving the quality of student learning.
 For more information about TAP and details about the eight grant projects, see the TAP homepage at http://www.csuchico.edu/cals/tap/index.shtml

 At a workshop held in the library on March 9, 2012, Linda Riggins from the AS Bookstore, Marc Langston and James Tyler from the Meriam Library, and Laura Sederberg from the Technology and Learning Program (TLP) offered faculty alternative solutions to over-priced textbooks.
 A video recording of the presentation, Alternatives to Expensive Textbooks, is now available on YouTube.The TLP Blog article on CALS individually links you to the individual segments you may like to watch from this presentation, pointing you to them on Chico’s TLP YouTube channel.